Skip to content

 "Everyone should adopt a sales process because it's predictable and scalable."

-I think at the last HUG you spoke about marketing campaigns, onboarding and how long is a HubSpot onboarding and questions like testing.
+I think at the last HUG you spoke about marketing campaigns, onboarding how long is HubSpot onboarding and questions like testing.
 People may A/B test specific campaigns.
 You should do very much the same thing when it comes to running a sales process.
 You need to figure out as part of any sales process what works and what doesn't work.
 You need to document it and then you need to give feedback to the team.

 One of the things that we do when we have our weekly team meetings is each sales rep will get an opportunity to stand up and present something that worked from a sales perspective the previous week or vice versa.
 There are many things that you should begin to adopt or it could be towards the end of the sales process when it comes to running a demonstration.